 Objectives of the Finance, Audit and Risk Committee are to:

-- Ensure the integrity of Catholic Education Office (CEO) financial systems and internal controls.
+- Ensure the integrity of CEO financial systems and internal controls.

-Catholic School Parents Archdiocese of Canberra & Goulburn
+Catholic School Parents Archdiocese of Canberra and Goulburn

-CSPACG is the body officially recognised by the Archbishop and the Catholic Education Commission to represent the interests of families of children in all Catholic schools across the Archdiocese.
+CSPACG is the body officially recognised by the Archbishop and the CEC to represent the interests of families of children in all Catholic schools across the Archdiocese.

-CSPACG is represented on the Archdiocesan Catholic Education Commission and through it has significant access to and involvement in mainstream education issues as well as input into policy and financial decisions.
-The Catholic school parent voice is now being sought by government and has been invited to participate as a member of the steering committee leading a project exploring parental engagement.
+CSPACG is represented on the CEC and through it has significant access to and involvement in, mainstream education issues as well as input into policy and financial decisions.
+The Catholic school parent voice was sought by government and was invited to participate as a member of the steering committee leading a project exploring parental engagement.

 Membership and Organisational Structure